'Flying coffins': Boeing chief grilled at Washington hearing

-One year after a Lion Air plane crash that killed 189 people, relatives and friends have held prayer vigils and cast flower petals into the Java Sea at the site where the budget carrier’s Boeing 737 MAX jet went down.
+Mr Muilenburg has also apologised directly to families of those who died in the Lion Air crash in Indonesia.

+“We are deeply sorry and grieve for the loss of life,” he said in a statement run by Boeing in Indonesian newspapers on Tuesday.

-The almost-new Boeing Co aircraft had been flying from the Indonesian capital of Jakarta to the town of Pangkal Pinang, on the Bangka-Belitung islands off Sumatra, when it crashed within minutes of take-off.
+Lion Air’s almost-new Boeing Max aircraft was flying from Jakarta to the town of Pangkal Pinang, on the Bangka-Belitung islands off Sumatra, when it crashed within minutes of take-off.

 “This cannot be forgotten because it was such a tragic and unbelievable event,” said Epi Samsul Komar, whose 24-year-old son, Muhammad Rafi Andrian, was on the doomed flight, JT610.